atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 #
 \
 “had been sent home to Mrs. Selby, and
-“he muss: pay for them.” — He replied,
+“he muss: pay for them." — He replied,
 #
 that he coulel not poffibiy pay for them, as the film amounted to much more than his estate would produce in two or three - years : adding, that as he had neither ordered their goods, nor known of their being ordered, he would on no account